RemiCrapart/Spendesk/README.md

 # Scope

 ## Current functional limitation :
-- you can do transfer only if the origin is in EUR because of api limitation
+- you can do transfer only if the origin is in EUR because of fixer.io free limitation
 - you can do transfer only between wallet

 ## Added feature